distuam/distuam/README.md

 ## Hi there 👋

-I am an application specialist.
-I do not develop underlying architecture; I am accustomed to using existing architectures to build products.
-I write code for 8-10 hours a day. 💻
+I am an application specialist with 8 years of programming experience, accumulating approximately 15,000 hours of coding time.
+I focus on leveraging existing architectures to build robust and scalable products.
+On a typical day, I spend 8-10 hours writing code to turn ideas into reality. 💻

 - **Boss**: 🚀
 - **Entrepreneur**: 💼